BenW2140/coding-project-5/README.md

 ------|------|------
 This program will accept a user's name|Ben|Ben
 This program will accept a user's age|23|23
-This program will use the user's age to calculate their age for Mercury's solar year|23|95 This program will use the user's age to calculate their age for Venus' solar year|23|37 This program will use the user's age to calculate their age for Mars' solar year|23|12
+This program will accept a user's gender|Male|Male This program will accept a user's nationality|United States|United States This program will use the user's age to calculate their age for Mercury's solar year|23|95 This program will use the user's age to calculate their age for Venus' solar year|23|37 This program will use the user's age to calculate their age for Mars' solar year|23|12